 The absolute most important advice I can give you is this: read and understand the fine print.

 Know what you’re entering.
 Know what happens to your work in the event you win (or even/especially if you don’t win).
 Make sure you’re completely comfortable with it.

-For instance, in the event you win the Amazon Breakthrough contest, are you comfortable with a $15,000 advance and a completely non-negotiable publishing contract?
-(The fine print says you can’t negotiate).
+For instance, in the event you win a contest, are you comfortable with the prize and what is often a completely non-negotiable publishing contract?
 Do you want to try for a better deal by going through the traditional publishing route and finding an agent?